Use our search tool to browse our database of frequently asked questions!

 This may seem an odd question but the reason is some policies are not available to those hiring in their own country.
 If you say 'yes' to this question - for example if you are Spanish or an Ex-Pat living there and hiring in Spain - then any insurers who do not allow home rentals will be filtered out.

-These policies are for cover for a standard car.
-If you are hiring a vehicle with over 9 seats, a van or a motorhome then alternative policies are available through MoneyMaxim.
+If you are hiring a vehicle with over 9 seats, a van or a motorhome then relevant policies are available through MoneyMaxim.
+Just select the applicable vehicle type in answer to the first question.

 Breakdown Cover - This feature is not the equivalent to AA or RAC service.
 It is the responsibility of the car hire company to provide you with a mechanically sound vehicle.
 If something were to go wrong then you need to contact them first.
 Do not attempt repairs without their permission.
 Some breakdowns fall outside of this, however, such as a puncture.
 This is seen as negligence and you would be held responsible.
 Towing is offered by all the excess insurers but limits vary so compare these if this is a concern for you.